Five Ways to Jumpstart Personalized Learning

 September 10, 2021

-By: Anne Olson, Lori Phillips
+By: Lori Phillips

 Turning schools into personalized learning environments can take a lot of time, research, reflection and trial and error.
 While systemic change takes the right tools and conversations, small steps can also lead to large gains in creating personalized learning environments responsive to student needs.